 The Sister Formation Conference was founded in 1954 in response to concerns about the inadequate education of women religious, many of whom taught in parochial schools.
-Over the next decadethis "grassroots" organization helped bring about a dramatic change in the status of these women within the Catholic Church and within American society as a whole, by such means as the Sister Formation Bulletin (the first publication "by sisters, for sisters," in the words of its editor, Sister Ritamary Bradley) and workshops on spiritual and professional formation.
+Over the next decade this "grassroots" organization helped bring about a dramatic change in the status of these women within the Catholic Church and within American society as a whole, by such means as the Sister Formation Bulletin (the first publication "by sisters, for sisters," in the words of its editor, Sister Ritamary Bradley) and workshops on spiritual and professional formation.
 Its name changed in 1976 to reflect the addition of men formation personnel to its membership.
-The Religious Formation Conference presently administers programs related to initial and ongoing formation from its headquarters in Silver Spring, Maryland.
+The Religious Formation Conference presently administers programs related to initial and ongoing formation from its headquarters in in Chicago, Illinois.

 For further information see: